alt440/SomeUnityProjects/README.md

 # SomeUnityProjects
-Unity projects that I developed from following the tutorials on https://noobtuts.com/unity and adding to them
+Unity projects that I developed from following the tutorials on https://noobtuts.com/unity.
+I added some unique aspects to all of the tutorials to learn more about Unity and to make the games more fun to play.